 Open SQL Server Configuration Manager; go to the SQL Server Network Configuration.
 Ensure that only required protocols are enabled.
 Disable protocols not necessary.

-The Database Engine must be stopped and restarted for the change to take effect.
+The Database Engine (MSSQL and SQLAgent) services must be stopped and restarted for the change to take effect.

 By default, TCP/IP and Shared Memory protocols are enabled on all commercial editions.